WalletScrutiny/WalletScrutinyCom/_hardware/scallop.md

 **⚠️ Note:** Apart from a few renderings of a card-like hardware wallet and a rebranded ledger, we were not able to locate another picture of the hardware wallet.

-The Scallop project is a neobank plus blockchain project that held an Initial Bounty Offering (IBO) or Initial Blockchain Offering (as noted in other places).
+The Scallop project is a "neobank plus blockchain" project that held an Initial Bounty Offering (IBO) or Initial Blockchain Offering (as noted in other places).
 It has a suite of products that include debit cards, fiat to cryptocurrency exchange accounts, mobile app and banking accounts.
 They also have a coin which is self-described as a BEP20 and ERC20 token at the same time.
-It is described as a DeFi powered banking application in its [whitepaper](https://scallop-bucket.s3.eu-west-1.amazonaws.com/upload_file/Whitepaper.pdf).
+It is further described as a DeFi powered banking application in its [whitepaper](https://scallop-bucket.s3.eu-west-1.amazonaws.com/upload_file/Whitepaper.pdf).
 The project also dabbles in NFTs.

 ## Product Description